h0ngcha0/liuhongchao.github.io/_posts/2020-03-22-why-learn-crypto.md

 invented to solve the [double spend problem](https://en.wikipedia.org/wiki/Double-spending) in a decentralized setting without requiring a trusted third party.
-It achieves that with the interplay of two components: First, a modification resistent data structure for storing all the transactions.
-It turns out that an efficient implementation is to organize transactions into a sequence of blocks, each of which contains a cryptographic hash of the previous one, resulting a chain of blocks, hence the name *blockchain*.
-Second, a method to reach consensus among a set of networked computers of certain topology as to who should have the right to append the next block onto the blockchain, called a [consensus
+It achieves that with the interplay of two components: **First**, a modification resistent data structure to store all the transactions.
+It turns out that an efficient implementation is to organize transactions into a sequence of blocks, each of which contains a cryptographic hash of the previous one, resulting a chain of blocks, hence the name *blockchain*. **Second**, a method to reach consensus among a set of networked computers of certain topology as to who should have the right to append the next block onto the blockchain, called a [consensus